jankotanime/voice-chat/README.md

 # Voice chat
-### Wersja: 1.1 (DEV)
+### Version: 1.1 (DEV)

 ---

-**Voice chat** to serwer komunikacyjny inspirowany platformą Discord, stworzony w ramach projektów na BAW oraz Technologie Aplikacji Chmurowych.
-Aplikacja umożliwia komunikację w czasie rzeczywistym z wykorzystaniem websocketów oraz integrację z systemem Keycloak do zarządzania użytkownikami.
-[Idź do preview](#preview)
+**Voice chat** is a communication server inspired by Discord, created as part of projects for University Of Gdańsk courses.
+The application enables real-time communication using websockets and integrates with Keycloak for user management.
+[Go to preview](#preview)

-> **Uwaga!** Aplikacja jest czysto deweloperska - wszystkie
+> **Note!** This is a purely development application — all
-> zmienne aplikacji są publiczne, w żadnym wypadku nie
+> variables are public and under no circumstances
-> powinno się jej wykorzystwać do produkcji.
+> should it be used in production.

 ## Środowisko uruchomieniowe